matthew-alexander/data_cleaning/README.md

 The final data sets are:

 * data_tidy.csv, which is the data produced from step 4
-* data_tidy_means.csv, which is the second, independent data set that aggregates the means by subject and activities
+* data_tidy_means.txt, which is the second, independent data set that aggregates the means by subject and activities